 If your card application is refused

-- Your repayment history (whether you tend to pay off your cards on time)
+- your repayment history, whether you tend to pay off your cards on time

-- Any financial problems you have like County Court Judgements or defaults registered against you
+- any financial problems you have like County Court Judgements or defaults registered against you

-- Electoral roll details
+- electoral roll details.

 The most important thing is to always get your repayments in on time – late or missed credit card, loan or mortgage repayments can seriously damage your credit rating.

-- Your job – is it permanent and secure, and how long have you had it?
+- your job – is it permanent and secure, and how long have you had it?

-- Your home – do you own your own home, or have you lived at the same address for at least a year?
+- your home – do you own your own home or have you lived at the same address for at least a year?

-- Your phone number – it helps to put your landline rather than your mobile number on the application form
+- your phone number – it helps to put your landline rather than your mobile number on the application form.

 Credit builder cards